AIO vs Air Cooler – Which Is Best?

 AIO Rog Ryujin II 360

-For those unfamiliar with the term, an “AIO” stands for an all-in-one closed-loop liquid cooling system.
-That’s quite a mouthful, which is why we will continue to call it “AIO” throughout the rest of this guide.
+For those unfamiliar with the term, an “AIO” stands for an all-in-one sealed closed-loop liquid cooling system.
+That’s quite a mouthful, which is why we will continue to call it “AIO” throughout the remainder of this exhaustive guide.

-An all-in-one operates very similarly to the cooling system of a car’s internal combustion engine.
+An all-in-one operates very similarly to the cooling mechanism of a car’s integrated combustion engine.

-A water pump cycles the liquid through a water block mounted on your CPU (Computer Processing Unit) and out to a heat exchanger, which will usually be a radiator.
-The radiator is cooled by one or more fans.
+A water pump cycles the liquid through a water block mounted on your CPU (Computer Processing Unit) and out to a thermal exchanger, which will typically be a radiator.
+The radiator is chilled by one or more fans.

 AIOs are also known as “sealed loops” as they are never intended to be opened.
-This differs from “personalized loops,” which need upkeep and are highly susceptible to malfunctions.
+This differs from “customized loops,” which need maintenance and are extremely prone to malfunctions.

 What Is An Air Cooler?